AndreasLrx/ecstasy/CONTRIBUTING.md

 #### **Do you want to create a branch?**

+- You need to work on your own [fork](https://docs.github.com/articles/fork-a-repo), unless you are added as a collaborator (in case you are a recurrent contributor)

 - Your branch name should be formatted as `fix/<ISSUENUMBER>-<TITLE>` for bug fixes or `feature/<ISSUENUMBER>-<TITLE>` for features, example: `fix/4221-infinite-loop`.

 #### **Rebase or Merge strategy ?**